unforswearing/aliaser/README.md

 ## About

+This tool was created to manage persistent aliases on `bash` / `zsh`.

 `aliaser` consists of a single bash function that stores its own aliases.
 Each alias crated with `aliaser` is appended to the bottom of the `aliaser.sh` script itself.
 When you source `aliaser.sh` you also source all of the aliases created with the script.

 ## Installation